esoteloferry/ts-tdd-template/README.md

 - npm run test --> test!
 - npx tsc --> transpile your ts (and js) to js!

-A note, I also tested my transpiled code by running `node/main.js`, useful to see if the "production" code is ok.
+A note, I also tested my transpiled code by running `node dist/main.js`,
+useful to see if the "production" code is ok.